NathanGarrihy/TheoryOfAlgoProject/README.md

 and finally closes the file and returns 0 to exit the main method.
 <br/>
 The repository also contains a Makefile which is essentially a text file that contains the instructions for building the program on the command line.
-Each command is its own seperate rule inside the Makefile.
+Each command is its own separate rule inside the Makefile.
 <br/>
 ![Makefile](https://i.gyazo.com/c8cf3a2a54b76089b5956091e4e7069b.png "Makefile")
 <br/>